What Can You Do with an Early Childhood Education Degree?

 Early Childhood Special Education Teacher

-Career options for early childhood education also include opportunities to work as a special education teacher.
+Career options for those with a degree in early childhood education also include opportunities to work as a special education teacher.
 Working with students who have a range of special needs, a special education teacher modifies curriculum to be accessible, meaningful, and effective for students with a wide range of disabilities.

 Special education teachers need to be detail-oriented, empathetic, and just as adaptable as their curriculum.
-They also need to complete additional training to earn the necessary certification for teaching special education, like with the Special Education Certification Program.
+In addition to a bachelor's degree, they also need to complete additional training to earn the necessary certification for teaching special education, such as the Special Education Certification Program offered at Drexel University.

 An English as a Second Language (ESL) teacher is responsible for helping non-native speakers to quickly develop the English proficiency necessary to participate in an English-speaking society.
-ESL teachers need to complete a TESL Certification to work with non-native speakers.
+ESL teachers need to complete a Teaching English as a Second Language Certification to work with non-native speakers.

 While being bilingual can make it easier to teach another language to others, it’s not required.
 However, an appreciation for cultural differences is beneficial to work with students with international backgrounds.
 ESL teachers also work with students with different levels of ability, so it’s helpful to be patient and flexible.